Dr. Greene's Answer

 - Don’t use adult shampoo on your baby.
 The no-tears advertisements for baby shampoos are for real.

 - Make bath time fun.
 Use age-appropriate toys to engage Emily in the whole experience.
 At first this might be something as simple as giving her a clean washcloth to suck on during the bath.
-Later, plastic cups and bowls make excellent pouring toys.
+Later, cups and bowls make excellent pouring toys.

 Right now your little Emily is so tiny and fragile.
 When you look at her, it’s hard to picture that Cupie Doll shampoo-do.
 When I was a child, I remember hearing adults talk about how “having kids makes time fly.”
 Well, I’m an adult now, and I have pictures of my kids with Cupie Doll shampoo-dos.
 Time does fly; it won’t be long before you have a picture of your Emily, in the bath, in that same time-honored pose.